kenkl/certcheckweb/README.md

 - Corrected the Subject line creation for /email calls.
 Moving from SMTPLib to MIMEMultipart changes what _needs_ to be in that string.

+2022-04-07:

+- Add 'ORDER BY' to sort the scan report by server name (hostname).